KnoxKang/KnoxKang-Company-work/3D_Mapper.md

      - Launch a new terminal and go to Velodyne_ws you've made in building phase.
 Run `source devel/setup.bash` and run `roslaunch velodyne_pointcloud VLP16_points.launch`.
 With this, you'll now have your Lidar publishing its mesage.
      - Launch a new terminal and run `rostopic list` and write down the topic you need to use.
      - Use a terminal before, and run `rviz`. and now you can visualize all the topics you need to look in to like this. ![new_rig](https://raw.githubusercontent.com/KnoxKang/KnoxKang-Company-work/master/Images/New_Rig.png)

+## Things to do
+- Make an algorythm that can acknowledge planes and use camera image data to apply texture on it.